Countries that Block and Censor Online Gambling Sites

 South Africa: South Africa does not currently practice internet censorship in any form.
 Existing law in South Africa provides for the licensing of sports betting sites while gambling sites of other types are not permitted.
 However, foreign gambling sites are able to serve South Africans and are not blocked.

-Sri Lanka: The previous government regime in Sri Lanka had a reputation for online censorship, but things have improved dramatically on that front under the new government.
-Some adult content remains blocked to this day.
-Gambling content is not censored at this time and does not appear to have been blocked at any time in the past.
+Sri Lanka: Gambling content is not censored at this time and does not appear to have been blocked at any time in the past.

 Tunisia: The Tunisian government does not attempt to censor the internet of gambling-related content.
-Some in the government have called for the blocking of websites associated with terrorism, but those proposals have so far been rejected and have nothing to do with gambling.
 Tunisia at this point is at low risk of gambling censorship despite laws against all forms of gambling.

 Ukraine: Ukraine does not block access to gambling websites and there are no laws that make it a crime to play online at foreign-based gambling sites.
 Both the Ukrainian government and separatist authorities in parts of Ukraine have at times blocked access to websites of a political nature, but those moves are limited to the ongoing crisis in eastern Ukraine.
 Online gambling remains accessible throughout the country at this date.